Mehdi-git/presfeed/README.md

 To run the app, you need to clone the repository and open it in Android Studio.
 Then, you can build and run the app on an emulator or a physical device.

+## Adding an API key

-Before building the app, you need to add your own API key for the news service.
-To do this, create a `apikey.properties` file in the root directory of the project and add the following line, replacing `<your-api-key>` with your actual API key:
+To use this app, you will need to obtain an API key and add it to the `local.properties` file in the root directory of the project.
+Here's how:

+1. Open the `local.properties` file.
+2. Add a new line to the file with the following format: `apikey="your_api_key_here"`.
+Replace `your_api_key_here` with your actual API key.
+3. Save the `local.properties` file.

 ## Technologies Used